odnxmrx/megahub/ncoreapi/README.md

 Database name: `Megahubdb`.

-This is a reviewd and normalized version of previous Database created for previous Sprint.

 Normalization:
 - Genre table
 - User Favorites tables, for:
   - Movies
   - Series

+Find the `.sql` project, for DB creation and configuration, files in the [database directory](/ncoreapi/database/).

 ### E-R Diagram

 ![alt text](public/megahub-db-normal.png)

+*This is a reviewed and normalized version of previous Database created for previous Sprint.*

 ### Feedback